learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-06/lectures/intro-to-jquery/README.md

   + jQuery is a JavaScript library
 + What is a library?
   + A library is a  collection of code that extends the abilities and features of a core programming language, offering additional methods and often simplifying the process to build in that native language.
+  + You can even look at the text file that makes up jQuery by navigating to `https://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.js` in your browser!
 + Why use jQuery?
-  + It just works everywhere and it's much shorter to write than vanilla Javascript!
+  + Since it's just JavaScript, it works everywhere JavaScript does, and it's much simpler to write than vanilla Javascript!

 ### Setup